pefcos/test4/SOLUTION.md

 By changing the import to `const fs = require('fs').promises;`, the operations could be rewritten with the use of `fs.readFile()` and `fs.writeFile()`, combined with `await`.
 This requires that we make the functions `async`, so the route definitions (and the `readData` function) had to be changed to contain `async` in their definiton.

+### Task 2: Performance

+Firstly, I've normalized code layout to use a `try catch` block, just like the items routes.
+After that, I've added async file I/O to this file as well.

+I chose the file watcher approach, so this way, we only recalculate stats when the relevant files have actually changed.
+This code quickly became too complex for the route file, so I've decided to implement a Service pattern by creating a Singleton in `services/statsService.js`.
+This class is responsible for watching the files (in a non blocking way), and storing the latest stats calculation result.
+This service class, in turn, uses the provided but previously unreferenced `utils/stats.js` function `mean`, to encapsulate the mean calculation.

 ## Other Problems

 ### Fetch call on Item List